-Throughout this document references to "we", "our" and "us" are references to UBS Europe SE acting through its head office in Frankfurt and its branches established in various EEA jurisdictions (the "Branches") as the clearing broker.
+Throughout this document references to "we", "our" and "us" are references to UBS Europe SE acting through its head office in Frankfurt and its branches established in various EEA jurisdictions where your account is held (the "Branches") as the clearing broker.
 References to "you" and "your" are references to the client.
 This disclosure document applies where you act as principal for your own account as a direct client.
-Please refer to our "Direct Client Disclosure Document - Indirect Clearing" which applies where you act as principal for your own account as an indirect client available on our website.